Austin-Sparks.net

 Many of the Lord's servants have gone that way.
 You know, it was many centuries before the Lord Jesus took the words on His lips that David cried, "My God, my God, why hast thou forsaken me?"
 (Psalm 22:1).
 Forsaken!
 It was not true, of course, but the depth of this thing is commensurate with the height of the purpose.
 Remember that the depth and the height are equal.

-So Joseph went though this period of stripping, emptying and humbling just to reach the point where he was utterly dependent upon God.
+So Joseph went through this period of stripping, emptying and humbling just to reach the point where he was utterly dependent upon God.
 Whatever he had felt and thought at one time, however he had acted and betrayed himself, he now knew that nothing is possible apart from the Lord.
 The Lord must have that position, make no mistake about it!
 At any cost, any length of time, for His purpose He must have that position.
 When He gets it, when all these things which confuse and mix up the situation are dealt with, then we come to the set time of the Lord.
 A break comes in the Psalm at one point: the work is done.
 The set time of the Lord has come.
 Joseph was released and brought out, but only at the set time of the Lord.

 It is not just that the Lord had a certain timetable.
 The Lord has not just planned things in the matter of the measure of time.
 The Lord's set time always corresponds with a work done in the instrument.
 You cannot reconcile these things, but there it is.
 Even the coming of the Lord Jesus may be fixed as to time, if you like, but it cannot be until something is ready, until a work has been done.
 And when the work was done in the life of Joseph, the set time came.